 Bridges to Hope is a service to men and women soon to be or recently released from incarceration and are making the transition to a productive life outside of the cell.
 A first step back into the community requires a place to live and items to set up a home.
 Bridges to Hope provides basic household furnishings, clothing and personal hygiene products at no cost to the men and women we serve.

-Bridges to Hope receives funding from churches, foundations, the Nebraska Synod of the Evangelical Lutheran Church in America, private donations and in-kind donations.
-A full-time executive director and a full-time office assistant along with many dedicated volunteers, manage the 4,800 square foot warehouse and provide a friendly face to those coming through the doors.
+A full-time executive director and a 3/4 time office manager, a full time thrift store manager and a part-time store assistant, along with many dedicated volunteers, manage the 4,800 square foot warehouse and the 3,500 square foot thrift store, and provide a friendly face to those coming through the doors.

 WHO WE SERVE